fbl11/oystercard/docs/user_story.md

-In order to use public transport
+In order to keep using public transport
 As a customer
-I want money on my card
+I want to add money to my card

-# irb >
+# irb
 require './lib/oystercard.rb'
 card = Oystercard.new
 card.balance